 Jon works on music projects as an arranger, conductor and composer/songwriter.
-With a professional portfolio that includes Music Directorships in London and Scotland, guest conducting engagements around the UK, and songwriting and arranging projects with leading indie artists in Canada and the UK, he specialises in contemporary repertoire, revitalising the relationship between music and audiences.
+With a professional portfolio that includes Music Directorships throughout the UK, guest conducting engagements around the UK, and songwriting and arranging projects with leading indie artists in Canada and the UK, he specialises in contemporary repertoire, revitalising the relationship between music and audiences.
 He was founding Co-Artistic Director of Glasgow's Nevis Ensemble until 2022.

-2021/2 will see the release of five albums with Jon credited as conductor, songwriter or arranger, notably including Cevanne Horrocks-Hopayian’s album Welcome Party, with members of London Symphony Orchestra, Jack Sheen's debut album Sub, with Octandre, and Martha Bean's First Light EP.
+Recent releases crediting Jon as conductor, songwriter or arranger include Cevanne Horrocks-Hopayian’s album Welcome Party, with members of London Symphony Orchestra, Jack Sheen's debut album Sub, with Octandre, and Martha Bean's First Light EP.
 Live performance projects include his work as an arranger for award-winning RnB artist Keonté Beals with Symphony Nova Scotia (Canada), Katherine Priddy and the BBC Concert Orchestra (BBC Proms), and as MD for trad Scots artist Ainsley Hamill with the Scottish Freelancers Orchestra.
 Jon is working on an album of original material with longstanding collaborator, John Miller.

 Jon’s high-end, bespoke arrangements have brought artists acclaim in Q Magazine, BBC Radio 2, Rock and Reel Magazine, and elsewhere.
 He has arranged, conducted and directed strings and other orchestral backing for projects in styles encompassing rock and RnB, through to acoustic singer-songwriters and traditional music.
-Besides orchestral work in Canada and Scotland, during the pandemic he has directed remote sessions for projects with Martha Bean, Aaron Xavier and Clementine Duo set to be released in 2022.
+Besides orchestral work in Canada and Scotland, during the pandemic he directed remote sessions for projects with Martha Bean, Aaron Xavier and Clementine Duo.

 As Co-Artistic Director of London’s Octandre Ensemble, Jon has been at the helm of ten critically-lauded seasons.
 A highlight of 2019/20 was the World Premiere of Frank Denyer's singular epic The Fish that became the Sun at HCMF, as well as its release on Another Timbre records.
 During the pandemic, the work won the RPS Prize for large-scale Composition.
-2022 launches with the group’s second collaboration with composer Jack Sheen following the recording of his performance installation Sub in 2021, a performance at London Contemporary Music Festival and the culmination of a major recording project, Frank Denyer's Broken Music, due for release later this year.
+2022 launched with the group’s second collaboration with composer Jack Sheen following the recording of his performance installation Sub in 2021, a performance at London Contemporary Music Festival and the culmination of a major recording project, Frank Denyer's Broken Music, due for release later this year.